Michigan State football's Khary Crump arraigned for tunnel incident at Michigan Stadium

 One of Michigan State football’s seven players charged for the incident in the tunnel at Michigan Stadium was arraigned Tuesday morning.

-Khary Crump’s bond was set at $5,000 by Judge Elisha V. Fink of Ann Arbor's 15th District Court during a Zoom hearing, and the sophomore from Los Angeles is scheduled for a probable cause conference Dec.
+Khary Crump was granted a personal recognizance bond by Judge Elisha V. Fink of Ann Arbor's 15th District Court during a Zoom hearing, and the sophomore from Los Angeles is scheduled for a probable cause conference Dec.
 8.

 Crump was arraigned on a charge of felony assault with a dangerous weapon, which was issued by Washtenaw County Prosecutor Eli Savit on Wednesday.
 Video from ABC inside the tunnel showed Crump swinging his helmet at U-M player Gemon Green during the incident, with MSU teammate Jacoby Windmon nearby.